Joker666/cogman/README.md

 Start the server to consume the tasks and start the client session to send tasks to server.
 [Start server and client](#clientserver).  <br />
 Write [task handlers](#workertask-handler) and [register](#register-the-handlers) them.
 [Send the tasks](#send-task) to process.
-And voila!, you have setup the simplest background processing job server.
+And voila!, you have set up the simplest background processing job server.

 You should see something like this when everything is up and running
 ![List of services](https://i.imgur.com/AyIJkW8.png)